xtunes/flyture.com/wp/wp-content/plugins/breadcrumb-navxt/readme.txt

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 3.9.0 =
+* Behavior change: Settings can not be saved, imported, or exported until any necessary settings updates and/or installs are completed.
+* New feature: Support for WordPress 3.1 custom post type archives.
+* Bug fix: Displays a warning message in the WordPress dashboard if PHP version is too old rather than trying to deactivate and dieing on all pages.
+* Bug fix: Fixed a potential cause for the "options not saved" error.
+* Bug fix: Fixed bug where the “Blog Breadcrumb” was not obeyed on archives.
 = 3.8.1 =
 * Bug fix: Root pages for custom post types should work again.
 * Bug fix: The post_post_root and post_page_root not being saved warning when saving settings should be fixed.